mdxp/bind9/README.md

 Attributes
 ----------
-This cookbook relay on attribute define in the wrapper cookbook.
+This cookbook relays on attributes defined in the wrapper cookbook.

-Channle
+Channel
 -------
 ```node[:bind9][:channel]``` Will be used to configure the channels like rndc or statistics-channels.
 the name of the channel should be specify as a hash and it will contain array of config parameters for example: